2023 List of Events

 Defiance & Independence

 Witness the recreation of the 1777 siege of American-held Ticonderoga.
-General Burgoyne tightens his hold on Ticonderoga while American soldiers and artillerymen stand defiant in the name of Liberty.
-Watch the story unravel around you as the roar of muskets and cannons erupt followed by a hurried retreat that salvaged the remains of the American Army.
+General Burgoyne tightens his hold on Ticonderoga while American soldiers & artillerymen stand defiant in the name of Liberty.
+Watch the story unravel around you as the roar of muskets & cannons erupt followed by a hurried retreat that salvaged the remains of the American Army.

 The Fair at New Boston, Springfield, OH

-A 1790 to 1810 early republic trade fair with lots of good demonstrators and merchants.
-This is a large event with three working taverns, a coffee house, livestock and great entertainment.
-Laura and Paul worked at this event over 10 years ago and are excited to revisit old friends.
-There is a small fee for visitors.
+A 1790 to 1810 early republic trade fair with lots of good demonstrators & merchants.
+This is a large event with three working taverns, a coffee house, livestock & great entertainment.
+This fair is all about working trades & the demonstrations & products available are something to experience.